The Silent Cost of a Weak Online Presence

 Courses that manage this well tend to focus on timing and response rather than volume.
 They make it easier for golfers to share positive experiences when things are going well, and they provide channels for feedback to be addressed privately when something goes wrong.
 Over time, that changes the tone of what appears online without trying to silence criticism.

-The importance of this has increased as reviews spread across more platforms.
-Golfers encounter them through search engines, map listings, booking apps, and social platforms, often without realizing where the information originates.
-Whether a course actively manages its online presence or not, it is already shaping decisions every day.
+The importance of this has increased as reviews are now surfaced across more channels and interpreted in new ways.
+Golfers encounter them through search engines, map listings, booking apps, and increasingly through AI tools like ChatGPT and Gemini that summarize options and make recommendations on their behalf.
+In many cases, golfers never see the original source at all.
+Whether a course actively manages its online presence or not, that information is already shaping decisions every day.

 Many negative reviews are better understood as symptoms rather than root causes.
 They often point to structural pressure in the business rather than isolated failures.
 Courses that see long-term improvement tend to address experience, pricing, demand patterns, and communication together instead of treating reputation as a standalone problem.